 - HUD's Chief Risk Officer

-- Office of General Council's Office of Program Enforcement
+- Office of General Counsel's Office of Program Enforcement

 The MRB receives support from the Mortgagee Review Board Division of the Office of Lender Activities and Program Compliance, as well as the Office of Program Enforcement Division of the Office of General Counsel.
 The MRB Division and the Office of Program Enforcement prepare and present cases to the MRB and implement the MRB's decisions.
 The Director of the MRB Division serves as the Secretary of the MRB.

-If you have a question about the Mortgagee Review Board, please contact us by email.
+If you have any questions about the Mortgagee Review Board, please contact the FHA Resource Center at firstname.lastname@example.org or (800) 225-5342.